Versace family may consider sale option for growth

 That valuation would rise to over 1 billion euros in 2014, making an investment a better option for the company.

-The company on Thursday said earnings before interest, tax, amortisation and depreciation rose 20 percent to 46 million euros last year.
+The company on Thursday said earnings before interest, tax, amortization and depreciation rose 20 percent to 46 million euros last year.

 Versace has 93 stores worldwide, 66 of which are for its top Versace line, whose evening gowns are priced over 6,000 euros.